muratk5n/thirdwave/en/README.md

 They use deep neural nets for this sort of stuff, but often simple stupid logistic regression works well too (a very rudim stat technique).
-The amt of LR use at Google would blow one's mind.
+The amt of LR use at Google would blow your mind.

 ---